MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/provide-permissions-forecast.md

 ## Enable or disable forecast sharing

 Forecast sharing is disabled by default.
 As an administrator, enable the forecast sharing option for the forecasts that needs to be shared.
-Users can only share forecast records that they have access to.
+Users can only share forecasts that they own.

+> [!NOTE]
+> To know who owns the forecast, see [Define the forecast owner](#define-the-forecast-owner).

 **To enable or disable forecast sharing**